DharaVegad/JUST_FOR_FOODIES/README.md

 # JUST_FOR_FOODIES
-Just for foodies is an online food ordering application.
+Just for foodies is an online food ordering application built with javascript.